 - The final bill increases the child tax credit to $2,000 from $1,000 and keeps the age limit at 16 and younger.
 The income phase-out to claim the child credit was increased significantly from ($55,000 single/$110,000 married) under prior law to $500,000 for all filers in the final bill.

 Student Loan Interest Deduction

-- The final bill retains current law, allowing deductibility of student loan debt up to $2,500, subject to income phase-outs.
+- The final bill retains prior law, allowing deductibility of student loan debt up to $2,500, subject to income phase-outs.

 - The House bill would have eliminated the deduction for interest on student loans.

 - The final bill provides a deduction only if a loss is attributable to a presidentially-declared disaster.